 To see the amazing variety of flowers and plant-life, check out our full post about the 91st Street Garden in Riverside Park.

 So there you go!
 A few peaceful places for when you need to reflect.
-These gardens offer a wonderful form of relaxation, beautify the neighborhood, and most importantly help communities in need – all over New York City.For more pretty things on the UWS, make sure you sign up to receive our emails!
+These outdoor havens offer a wonderful form of relaxation, beautify the neighborhood, and most importantly help communities in need – all over New York City.Get the newsletter for more beautiful things on the UWS: